grisu/gricli/USAGE.md

 package you would like to use.
 This will be taken care of when you set the queue to 'auto'.

-If you set the queue manually, use the 'print package <application_package>' command to check that the application and the version you would like to use is supported by the queue.
+If you set the queue manually, use the 'print package <application_package>' command to check that the application and the version you would like to use are supported by the queue.

 Example usage: